chidvilash03/projectsShowcase-reactjs/README.md

 <details>

-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>

 <br/>

-The app must have the following functionalities
+The app contains following functionalities

 - When the app is opened initially,